JMDKC/artangled-hugo/content/posts/2026-07-26-parla-brown.md

 Well, from one work in particular: _Infinite Mnemonic Horizon_, pictured above.
 It's one of those Havana sunsets.
 Its paint is crusty, built up in ridges that lap right to the edges of the frameless canvas.

 Parlá writes: "With every stroke I record a life lived in transit: gestures become maps, and maps become the language of remembrance."
 Fair enough.
-Last time I was at Ben Brown Fine Arts it was for Gavin Turk's paintings of half-open doors, paintings about escape and elsewhere.
+Last time I was at Ben Brown Fine Arts it was for [Gavin Turk's paintings of half-open doors](https://artangled.com/posts/connor-paley/).
+These were also paintings about escape, the elsewhere.

 Parlá's paintings are about elsewhere too, just filtered through the lag of memory rather than the moment of looking.
 Sometimes, luckily, that’s a memory of a pretty sunset.